circlefin/circle-ooak/README.md

 # Circle LOOFA: Lightweight Object-Oriented Framework for Agents

 ## License
-This work is dual-licensed under Apache 2.0 and MIT.
-Portions contributed by Circle are licensed under Apache 2.0; see SPDX-License-Identifier in the file headings.
+This work is licensed under Apache 2.0.
+See SPDX-License-Identifier in the file headings.

-SPDX-License-Identifier: Apache-2.0 AND MIT
+`SPDX-License-Identifier: Apache-2.0`

 It has not been audited, comes with no guarantees, and is provided as is.
 Use at your own risk.